pfefferle/wordpress-open-search-document/readme.md

 ## Frequently Asked Questions ##

-### Chromes "Tab to Search" no longer works###
+### Chromes "Tab to Search" no longer works ###

 Chromes "Tab to Search" is now an opt-in feature.
-Go to "chrome://settings/searchEngines", search for your Website and press the "Activate" button.
+Go to `chrome://settings/searchEngines`, search for your Website and press the "Activate" button.

 ### How to add query params to the Search-URLs ###